t-z-scott/t-z-scott/README.md

 ## 🌠 About Me:
 A detail-oriented security engineer with a passion for learning and securing digital environments.
-I write security standards and lead projects.
+I write security standards, lead projects, and complete threat models.

 🏳️‍⚧️ Pronouns: **he/they**